Tenants Guide

 Deposit Returns

 When your tenancy ends, an inspection of the property will be carried out, either by the landlord or an independent inventory clerk instructed by the landlord.
-A forwarding address will be requested from you and your Holding Deposit cheque will sent, dependent on all your renancy terms having been met.
-We aim to return Holding Deposit cheques within one working week of check out.
+A forwarding address will be requested from you and your Holding Deposit cheque will sent, dependent on all your tenancy terms having been met.
+We aim to return Holding Deposit cheques within ten working days of the official vacating date.

 Tenants' Obligations